 - Prevent angina pains.

-> - Reduce the risk of a further heart attack if you have already had one.
+- Reduce the risk of a further heart attack (myocardial infarction) if you have already had one.

-> - Control certain abnormal heart rhythms (arrhythmias).
+- Control certain abnormal heart rhythms (arrhythmias).

 - Lower your blood pressure if it is too high.

 Because beta-adrenergic receptors are found in other parts of the body, beta-blockers are also used for various other conditions.
 These include:

 - Glaucoma.
 Beta-blocker eye drops reduce the fluid that you make in the front chamber of the eye.
 This reduces the pressure in the eye.

 - Anxiety.
 Beta-blockers do not reduce anxiety itself, but can reduce some of the symptoms.
 For example, they can reduce shaking (tremor) and a fast heart rate.

 - Overactive thyroid gland.
 Beta-blockers can help to reduce symptoms such as tremor, and slow down a fast heart rate.